A Parenting Plan enforces custody and visitation

 If you are a parent facing divorce, your main concern is when and how often you will be able to see your children.
 You are likely spending time looking at the calendar, counting days, and thinking about who will have the kids during vacations.
 This is important because it affects your children.

 Like you, the law is concerned with determining what is in the best interest of your children.
 To achieve this, the court requires a Parenting Plan.
 This written document details each of the parent’s rights and obligations to the children, and the residential schedule for the children.
 This is the source document that will eventually spell out your custody and visitation rights.
 When there is a dispute, the court will enforce the terms of the Parenting Plan.
-It is vitally important to get it right the first time.
+It is vitally important to get it right from the beginning.

 Since the Parenting Plan is filed with the court, you may be wondering who decides custody and visitation.
 In the best case, you and your spouse are able to decide on a plan with terms agreeable to both of you.
 This may take some negotiation back and forth between your attorneys.
 Even if agreed upon by both parties, the Parenting Plan must be approved by a judge.

 If the parties in a divorce cannot agree to a Parenting Plan, the court will step in and make those decisions for the parents.
 The law requires the judge to act in the best interest of the children.
 Before a judge rules on the Parenting Plan they will order the parties to proceed with a home study by a Guardian ad Litem who will report their findings to the court.
-The parties will be required to try to settle their disagreements in court ordered mediation.
+The parties will be required to try to settle their disagreements in court-ordered mediation.
 Only if negotiation and mediation fail will the court order the issue to be resolved at trial.

 Guardian ad Litem

-During the divorce proceedings the court may appoint a Guardian ad Litem (GAL).
+During the divorce proceedings, the court may appoint a Guardian ad Litem (GAL).
 The GAL’s role is to provide a neutral and unbiased report to the court concerning the best interests of the children involved.
 The GAL will interview the parents, children, perform home visits and background checks.
 The GAL prepares a report and delivers it to the court.
 The report will help the parents in negotiating an agreement, or the judge in reaching a decision.
-The Parenting Plan will declare which parent is to be awarded primary custody (residential care) of the children, and the visitation awarded to the other parent, or the details of the arrangement for joint custody.
+The Parenting Plan will declare which parent is to be awarded primary custody (residential care) of the children, and the visitation awarded to the other parent or the details of the arrangement for joint custody.

 Should You Settle for Less?